 (34) Visit Dollywood.
 Ever since I was a little girl I have loved Dolly Parton.
 My Mom always reminded me of sitting on her lap at a concert and just crying that I wanted to be just like Dolly.

 (33) Escape to a cabin for Christmas…peacefully.
 I have only once been away for Christmas, my family would move the celebration to the week after.
 I cruised for Christmas in 2012.
-It saved my marriage to be honest.
 Being away from people who wore you out and made you feel bad.
 Not healthy at all.
 Christmas should be about happiness, joy, and making memories.

 (32) Say, “NO!” more often.
 To stop feeling guilty for being the responsible one.
 Just say “No!”
 Just because you are reliable does not mean you have to help everyone.
 People throw the word “favor” around quite often but then never are there to follow through when you may need one in return.